What Natural Bodies Are

 Aristotle thinks that the forms of natural bodies are "in matter" and "separate only in account."
 By so describing these forms, he is making a point in ontology.
 He is explaining how the forms of natural bodies exist.
 They are separate from the matter in a way.
 They are separate in account.
 This makes them separate with qualification.
 The qualification is "in account."

-To understand how the form exists in and cannot be separated from the matter, consider the ship of Theseus.
+To understand how the form exists in and cannot exist apart from the matter, consider again the ship of Theseus.
 The form is a certain organization.
 It is the organization of boards and other materials so that a ship exists.
 Removing this organization from the materials destroys the ship because without the organization, a pile of boards and other materials is all that remains.

 "The completed whole, such-and-such a form (in this flesh and these bones, is Callias or Socrates.
-They are different because of the matter (for that is different), but they are the same in species; for the species is indivisible (ἄτομον)" (Metaphysics VII.8.1034a). "[T]he causes of things in the same species are different, not in species, but because the causes of the individuals are different: your matter and form and moving cause being different from mine, as they are the same in the formula according to the universal (τῷ καθόλου δὲ λόγῳ ταὐτά)" (Metaphysics XII.5.1071a).
+They are different because of the matter (for that is different), but they are the same in species; for the species is indivisible (ἄτομον)" (Metaphysics VII.8.1034a). "[T]he causes of things in the same species are different, not in species, but because the causes of the individuals are different: your matter and form and moving cause being different from mine, but they are the same in account according to the universal (τῷ καθόλου δὲ λόγῳ ταὐτά)" (Metaphysics XII.5.1071a).